US seizes oil tanker off coast of Venezuela, Trump says

 Follow topic:

-WASHINGTON, Dec 10 - The U.S. has seized an oil tanker off the coast of Venezuela, President Donald Trump said on Wednesday, ratcheting up tensions with Caracas in a move that also raised oil prices.
+WASHINGTON - The US has seized an oil tanker off the coast of Venezuela, President Donald Trump said on Dec 10, ratcheting up tensions with Caracas in a move that also raised oil prices.

-Asked what would happen with the oil, Trump said: "We keep it, I guess."
+Asked what would happen with the oil, Mr Trump said: "We keep it, I guess."

 The seizure could signal intensifying efforts to go after Venezuela's oil, the country's main source of revenue.

-It is the first known action against an oil tanker since Trump ordered a massive U.S. military build-up in the region and carried out strikes against suspected drug vessels, operations that have raised concerns among Democratic lawmakers and legal experts.
+It is the first known action against an oil tanker since Mr Trump ordered a massive US military build-up in the region and carried out strikes against suspected drug vessels, operations that have raised concerns among Democratic lawmakers and legal experts.

-British maritime risk management group Vanguard said the tanker Skipper was believed to have been seized off Venezuela early on Wednesday.
-The U.S. has imposed sanctions on the tanker for what Washington said was involvement in Iranian oil trading when it was called the Adisa.
+British maritime risk management group Vanguard said the tanker Skipper was believed to have been seized off Venezuela early on Dec 10.
+The US has imposed sanctions on the tanker for what Washington said was involvement in Iranian oil trading when it was called the Adisa.

-The Skipper left Venezuela's main oil port of Jose between December 4 and 5 after loading Venezuela's Merey heavy crude, according to satellite info analyzed by TankerTrackers.com and PDVSA's internal shipping data.
+The Skipper left Venezuela's main oil port of Jose between Dec 4 and Dec 5 after loading Venezuela's Merey heavy crude, according to satellite info analysed by TankerTrackers.com and PDVSA's internal shipping data.

 Oil futures rose following news of the seizure.
-After trading in negative territory, Brent crude futures rose 27 cents, or 0.4%, to settle at $62.21 a barrel, while U.S. West Texas Intermediate crude futures gained 21 cents, also 0.4%, to close at $58.46 per barrel.
+After trading in negative territory, Brent crude futures rose 27 cents, or 0.4 per cent, to settle at US$62.21 a barrel, while US West Texas Intermediate crude futures gained 21 cents, also 0.4 per cent, to close at US$58.46 per barrel.

-Venezuela exported more than 900,000 barrels per day (bpd) of oil last month, the third-highest monthly average so far this year, as state-run company PDVSA imported more naphtha to dilute its extra heavy oil output.
+Venezuela exported more than 900,000 barrels per day (bpd) of oil in November, the third-highest monthly average so far in 2025, as state-run company PDVSA imported more naphtha to dilute its extra heavy oil output.
 Even amid increasing pressure over Maduro, Washington had until now not moved to interfere with the country's oil flows.

 Venezuela has had to deeply discount its crude in its main buyer, China, due to growing competition with sanctioned oil from Russia and Iran.

-The company, which is responsible for all Venezuelan crude exports to the U.S., last month increased crude exports to the U.S. to some 150,000 bpd from 128,000 bpd in October.
+The company, which is responsible for all Venezuelan crude exports to the US, in November increased crude exports to the US to some 150,000 bpd from 128,000 bpd in October.

-Maduro has alleged that the U.S. military build-up is aimed at overthrowing him and gaining control of the OPEC nation’s vast oil reserves.
+Mr Maduro has alleged that the US military build-up is aimed at overthrowing him and gaining control of the OPEC nation’s vast oil reserves.

 Since early September, the Trump administration has carried out more than 20 strikes against suspected drug vessels in the Caribbean and Pacific, killing more than 80 people.